Helping travelers to Italy since 2008

 Top Tip: Whoever you book through, do it as soon as possible after you have your travel dates, for the best prices.

-Italians love travelling by train and the entire train can be booked up if you leave it too late.
+Italians love traveling by train and the entire train can be booked up if you leave it too late.
 Once it's gone, it's gone, as they say - seriously!

 It's easily done by the 'Fast Ticket' machines you'll see in all the larger stations, or in the ticket offices.
 Use the ticket office if you're not sure about times, or in smaller towns where there are no machines.